 Bullet To The Head Review: One Of Stallone’s Worst To Date

-Rating: The recent nostalgia for those gleefully silly action romps from the 1980s, embodied in films such as The Expendables,…
+The recent nostalgia for those gleefully silly action romps from the 1980s, embodied in films such as The Expendables, could…

 The recent nostalgia for those gleefully silly action romps from the 1980s, embodied in films such as The Expendables, could have coincided swimmingly with the big-screen return of legendary and influential filmmaker Walter Hill, who hasn’t directed a feature film in over a decade.
 However, working from meatier source material than the genre is used to – Alexis Nolent’s French graphic novel Du Plomb Dans La Tete – apparently does little to inspire the director, who anonymously helms this brain-dead action movie that will struggle to please even Sylvester Stallone’s most dew-eyed and dedicated fans.